blurrycontour/zuul-gerrit/doc/source/tenants.rst

             A list of regexes matching branches which should be processed.
 If omitted, all branches are included.
-            Operates after *exclude-unprotected-branches* and so may
+            Operates after *exclude-unprotected-branches* and
-            be used to further reduce the set of branches (but not increase it).
+            *exclude-locked-branches* and so may be used to further reduce the set of branches (but not increase it).

             It will not exclude a branch which already matched *include-branches*.